bluesatunsw/owr-502/src/canadensis_mvp/README.md

   aren't found in the latest released version; treat it as experimental.

-CAN FD (FDCAN) support is enabled by a feature flag; see [crate features](https://docs.rs/crate/canadensis_can/0.3.1/features).
+CAN FD (FDCAN) support is enabled by a feature flag; see [crate features](https://docs.rs/crate/canadensis_can/0.5.1/features).
 In the source, CAN FD-specific code is annotated with `#[cfg(feature = "can-fd")]`.
 There are very few instances of this; the definition of the `FRAME_CAPACITY` constant is one of them.
-In any case, there are no extant CAN FD drivers for canadensis for any of our MCUs, so we will need to write these ourselves.

 ### Getting online